New Haven State Street station: History

 Construction on the second platform began in July 2016, using $10 million in federal funding from a Transportation Investment Generating Economic Recovery grant.
 The second platform was originally expected to be complete by the end of 2017.
 The construction of the second platform was paired with security improvements, LED walkway and platform lighting, a sheltered bicycle parking area, platform snow melters, and real-time train information displays.
-The platform opened on June 8, 2018.
+Hartford Line and New Haven–Springfield Shuttle service began on June 16, 2018.
+Most Shore Line East and all Hartford Line trains (both Amtrak and CT Rail) stop at the station.